What is an AI agent? Explained without the jargon

 When is an AI agent not what you need?

 - Every email from one sender should go to one folder.
-That's an Outlook rule.
-It's free and takes two minutes to set up.
+A built-in mailbox rule may solve that without an AI build.

 - The job is done differently every time, and no two people agree how.
 Fix the process first.
 An agent pointed at chaos just produces faster chaos.